Export Office 365 Mailbox Permissions Report to CSV

 You can execute this script with both MFA and non-MFA accounts.

-Export non-owner mailbox permission report with MFA enabled account:
+Export mailbox permission report using admin account:

-Export mailbox permission report with non-MFA account:
+Export mailbox permission report using certificate:

 Export Mailbox permissions for list of mailboxes in the input file